nelmio/NelmioSecurityBundle/src/Resources/doc/index.rst

     # config/packages/nelmio_security.yaml
     nelmio_security:
         permissions_policy:
+            payment: default              # Use default allowlist for payment directive
             camera: []                    # Disable camera for all origins
             microphone: ['self']          # Allow microphone for same origin only
             geolocation: ['*']            # Allow geolocation for all origins